Fitz Hugh Lane: Becalmed off Halfway Rock

 Oil on canvas, 70.4- 120.5 cm .

-Considered as one of the great all-time marine painters, Lane is arguably more a "naval portraitist" than a traditional seascape painter.
-In this highly appealing canvas, the artist brilliantly portraits two large ships, accompanied by three support boats, surrounding a little rock that, although small in size, earns a fundamental importance in the composition.
+Considered one of the greatest all-time marine painters, Lane is arguably more of a “naval portraitist” than a traditional seascape painter.
+In this highly appealing canvas, the artist brilliantly portraits two large ships, accompanied by three support boats, surrounding a little rock that, although small in size, possess a considerable importance in the composition.

 9. IVAN AIVAZOVSKY